plexsystems/nifi-cluster-coordinator/README.md

 Currently the nifi-cluster-coordinator supports unsecured clusters and clusters secured via certificates.

-For secured instances the certificates required to connect to the cluster needs to be accessible by the nifi-cluster-coordinator.
+For secured instances, the certificates required to connect to the cluster need to be accessible by the nifi-cluster-coordinator.

 ```yaml
 clusters: